Science lab

 Mission Statement

-The mission of the Department of Pharmaceutical and Administrative Sciences is to provide excellent teaching, research and service in the fields of pharmacology, pharmaceutics, medicinal chemistry, and social and administrative sciences.
+The mission of the Department of Pharmaceutical and Administrative Sciences is to provide excellent teaching, research, and service in the fields of pharmacology, pharmaceutics, medicinal chemistry, and social and administrative sciences.
 The Department offers education and training programs through a hybrid traditional and integrated curriculum designed to forge independent, lifelong learners and competent pharmacists.
-The Department is dedicated to scholarly efforts in the arenas of educational, pharmaceutical and administrative sciences.
+The Department is dedicated to scholarly efforts in the areas of educational, pharmaceutical, and administrative sciences.
 In addition, the Department supports the provision of professional and community services, in a myriad of ways, to the College, University, greater Springfield, New England, as well as national and international professional communities.

 College of Pharmacy and Health Sciences News